ldaley/gradle.tmbundle/README.md

 ### Failed Tests

+The output message for each individual test class failure is linked to the corresponding XML test report which will open in TextMate when clicked.

 The output message pointing to the HTML test report on test failure is converted into a link that when clicked opens the test report in your browser.